MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-for-business.md

 > [!NOTE]
 > All existing Microsoft Entra profile settings stay the same, including favorites, history, and saved passwords.

-The existing Microsoft Edge icon is replaced by the Microsoft Edge for Business icon in the taskbar and other shortcuts:
+The Microsoft Edge for Business icon replaces the existing Microsoft Edge icon in the taskbar and other shortcuts:

 ![Microsoft Edge for Business logo](media/microsoft-edge-for-business/efb-logo-on-bar.png)

-Inside the browser you see the new profile pill label, profile flyout visual treatment, and flyout band annotation.
+Inside the browser, you see the new profile pill label, profile flyout visual treatment, and flyout band annotation.

 ![Updated visual treatment for browser](media/microsoft-edge-for-business/image-pill-with-flyout-center.png)